knopmickael/github-following-app/README.md

 <br>

 ### - followUsers
-This script will catch all the followers of a specific GitHub user and will start following them, one by one

-It can receives a user nickname as argument, otherwise it will look for the authenticated user
+This script will catch all the followers of a specific GitHub user and will start following them, one by one<br>It can receives a user nickname as argument, otherwise it will look for the authenticated user

 ### - unfollowWhoDoesNotFollowsMe
 This script will unfollow every GitHub user that is not following you (the authenticated user)